Skip to content

 Nested Sub-Tests

-Sub-test may have its own nested sub-tests.
-In this example the parent test contains reference to CreateNewBook sub-test having Login and Logout sub-tests inside:
+A sub-test may have its own nested sub-tests.
+In this example, the parent test contains a reference to the CreateNewBook sub-test, which in turn has Login and Logout sub-tests nested inside:

 subtest nesting